Patrons of Industry in Manitoba

-The Patrons of Industry in Manitoba was an extension of a farmers' organization operating in Ontario (see Patrons of Industry) and the United States in the 1880s and 1890s.
-The Patrons lobbied extensively and became politically active, running provincial and federal candidates.
+The Patrons of Industry in Manitoba was an extension of the Patrons of Industry farmers' organization which operated in Ontario and the United States during the 1880s and 1890s.
+The Patrons lobbied extensively and were politically active, running provincial and federal candidates.

 The Manitoba Patrons, as a fraternal organization, was initially focused on coordinating an agrarian cooperative movement on the Prairies.

-Its first lodges in Manitoba and the North-West Territories began in 1890, with a "grand lodge" (central body) established in 1891.
+Its first lodges in Manitoba and the Northwest Territories began in 1890, with a "grand lodge" (central body) established in 1891.
 At first the group was known as the "Patrons of Manitoba and the North-West" - its conventions included delegates from Manitoba and the territorial districts of Assiniboia, Saskatchewan and Alberta.
 The organization's leader was Charles Braithwaite, who was chosen at a convention held in November 1891.

 Through direct bulk buying in competition with established stores, the movement brought down the price of farm supplies (binder twine) and other farmers' needs, and through strong lobbying it helped achieve a cut in tariffs on imported goods important to farmers.

 The Manitoba group turned to direct political action in 1894.
 Following a tour of Manitoba by Braithwaite (who was a spellbinding orator), the Patrons nominated candidates in all but two of the province's constituencies, in anticipation of the next provincial election.

 The Patrons were the first "third party" to emerge in Manitoba after partisan government was formally introduced to the province in 1888.
 They opposed both Conservatives and Liberals and were for a time affiliated with Dalton McCarthy, a dissident federal Conservative.